Updated: May 4, 2026

 Initial assembly:

-Create a rough cut following the storyboard or shot list
+Create a rough cut that follows the storyboard or shot list

-Focus first on structure and pacing rather than fine details
+Focus on structure and pacing at first before you think about the finer details

-Identify areas where additional transitional material might be needed
+Identify any areas you may need additional transitional material

 Refining the edit:

-Adjust timing to ensure visual cuts align with musical elements:
+Adjust timing to make sure visual cuts line up with musical elements:

 Bass drops